LogoLowBacklashGearbox

 SourceCheckpoint DateData UsedLink

-APEX Dynamics PGII product pageSnapshot checked: 2026-05-06Stage ratio sets, efficiency values, backlash rangeshttps://www.apexdyna.nl/en/products/industrial-planetary-gearboxes/pgii-series
+APEX Dynamics PGII product pageSnapshot checked: 2026-05-06Stage ratio sets and 20,000 h-life contexthttps://www.apexdyna.nl/en/products/industrial-planetary-gearboxes/pgii-series

-Neugart PSFN product pageSnapshot checked: 2026-05-06Efficiency and reduced backlash class exampleshttps://www.neugart.com/en-us/products/planetary-gearboxes/psfn
+Neugart PSFN product pageSnapshot checked: 2026-05-06Efficiency, temperature, IP65, backlash classes, ratio listshttps://www.neugart.com/en-us/gearboxes/precision-gearboxes/psfn

 Next-Step Navigation